 Once your zones are fine-tuned, you can ensure that you're running sessions at the right intensity and put together the right combination of low, medium and high intensity runs.

 This mix of training is vital to build the endurance and speed to get round in under four hours.

 Increase your VO2 Max

 We wrote a big explainer piece on VO2 Max and the science behind both the metric and how it's measured.
-Now wearables including the Fitbit Charge 2, Fenix 3 HR and the Jabra Sport Pulse.
-All of these devices make use of a metric that was once only for elite athletes with access to sports labs.
+Now, wearables such as the Fitbit Ionic, Garmin Fenix 5 and Jabra Sport Pulse bring users a metric that was once only for elite athletes.

 Why is it important?
 Well, it can give you a strong indication if your training is making a difference.
 We carried out a big VO2 Max test to find out which wearables are best suited to give you the most reliable and valuable data.

 Another smart thing to do before you set off on any marathon training programme is to assess your current fitness levels.
 The Polar Fitness Test, for example, is a pre-programmed test you can do using just your watch and a heart rate monitor.